Submissions Due: Monday, June 12, 2023

-The Interior Design Educators Council (IDEC) invites educators from around the globe to submit an Innovative Teaching Idea for potential inclusion in the IDEC 2021 Innovative Teaching Ideas Collection.
-Submissions are double-blind reviewed by a panel of distinguished interior design educators who will recommend acceptance for publication under Innovative Teaching Ideas on IDEC’s website.
-As such, and subject to college/university tenure and promotion guidelines, an Innovative Teaching Idea may be appropriate for inclusion in an educator’s curriculum vitae record.
+The Interior Design Educators Council (IDEC) invites educators from around the globe to submit an Innovative Teaching Idea for potential inclusion in the IDEC 2023 Innovative Teaching Ideas Collection.
+Submissions are double-blind and reviewed by a panel of distinguished interior design educators who will recommend acceptance for publication under Innovative Teaching Ideas on IDEC’s website; as such, and subject to college/university tenure and promotion guidelines, an Innovative Teaching Idea may be appropriate for inclusion in an educator’s curriculum vitae record.

-An Innovative Teaching Idea (ITI) is an Interior Design project, assignment or other planned learning activity, developed and facilitated by an Interior Design educator that advances creativity and effectiveness in teaching and learning in Interior Design.
+An Innovative Teaching Idea (ITI) is an Interior Design project, assignment, or other planned learning activity developed and facilitated by an Interior Design educator that advances creativity and effectiveness in teaching and learning in Interior Design.
 Inclusion in the IDEC Innovative Teaching Ideas Collection recognizes the author as a leader in innovative teaching.
 In the spirit of collaboration and advancing the education of interior design students, IDEC invites educators to share their ideas and experiences.
 Formerly selected projects are available at https://idec.org/innovative-teaching-ideas/.

-- Monday, July 19: Author’s submit release form and address reviewer comments (if any)
+Monday, July 24 Authors submit the release form and address reviewer comments (if any)

 Submissions are welcome in these categories: Studio Projects, Non-Studio Projects, Exercises, Focused Topic Reading Lists or Anthologies, Field Trip Itineraries and Details (with applied learning exercises), and Other Planned Learning Activities.

 To support broad representation among educators, a limit is imposed on the maximum number of Innovative Teaching Ideas submitted each year.
-Authors serving in the role of primary author are limited to two (2) submissions annually.
+Authors serving as the primary author are limited to two (2) submissions annually.
 IDEC members may submit up to two ideas without charge.
 Non-IDEC members may submit up to two ideas for a review fee of $20 for each idea.

 Ideas are reviewed for their attendance to excellence and innovation.
 Reviewers will use the following criteria to assess each submission and make recommendations for acceptance.